 Today, the word OYAP remains in use in the United States to designate a very promising young pianist, but it is doubtful that the musical and human ideals which animated the first generation can ever be duplicated.

-About less famous OYAPs who do not have a dedicated article on this website: Jacob Lateiner and Lilian Kallir
+Two less famous OYAPs who do not have a dedicated article on this website: Jacob Lateiner and Lilian Kallir

 Prokofiev.
 Toccata Op.
 11. Jacob Lateiner.

 Chopin.
 Ballade No. 1 in G minor Op.
 23. Lilian Kallir.

 - Gary Graffman.
 I Really Should Be Practicing, page 124